vjcitn/BioconductorAnnotationPipeline/README.md

 Which will build all the `OrgDb` packages in the 20200920_OrgDbs directory, with 3.12.0 as the version.

+Because we removed UniGene and added Gene type data to the OrgDb and ChipDb packages in 3.13, we had to rebuild all the ChipDb packages to reflect those changes.
+There are three scripts called getAnnos.R, getUpdatedAnnotations.R, and makeTranscriptPkgs.R that can be used to do that, if necessary.
+For the older set of Affy arrays (everything before the Gene ST and Exon ST arrays), there is functionality in AnnotationForge to parse the Affy CSV annotation file, and getAnnos.R simply downloads all those files using the AffyCompatible package and then builds.
+Remember to update the hard-coded version number and build dir in that script.

+For the newer arrays the annotation CSV files are too complicated for the parser that exists in AnnotationForge.
+And it's probably not worth adding a parser for those files, given that we usually just increment the version rather than re-building each release.
+Anyway, getUpdatedAnnotations.R will download all the newer Affy array CSV files, and then makeTranscriptPkgs.R will parse and build.
+The version is hard-coded and has to be changed.
+The script just builds the packages wherever they were downloaded, so after building/checking, move those tar.gz files in with the other ChipDb packages so they can all be uploaded to malbec1.

 **2. Build, check, and install the new packages**